drolez/bot/README.md

 # Drolez bot
+# Created with love for Discord Hack Week
 This bot does management stuff, that Web API can't do.<br>
 This bot contains WebSockets server with SSL support for .NET core